Digital Transformation for Aging Society

 Researcher :

-Manami Ejiri, Ph.D, Keigo Imamura, Ph.D., Gong Rui, Ph.D.
+Manami Ejiri, Ph.D, Keigo Imamura, P.T., Ph.D., Gong Rui, Ph.D.

 Adjunct Researcher :